byuoitav/team/user-stories/hardening.md

 1. As an install technician / support technician I would like deployments to take less time.

 1. As a developer I want to be able to offload all day to day installation and troubleshooting tasks to the installers and support team

+1. As a user I want to be able to schedule meetings at the scheduling panel.

+1. As a user I want to be able to view a schedule of the room.

+1. As a developer/install technican I would like to integrate scheduling and PiCS deployments so I only have one thing to maintain and one deployment path.